 This is not the place to go through those great Moss races, we are all aware of them, or indeed the dreadful mishaps which befell him, as they are now part of the sport’s folk memory, particularly those at Goodwood and Spa, but it is appropriate to look at those aspects of him which to set him apart, put him in that special category reserved for icons.

 Stirling was ahead of his time in several ways; racing was his core business and whereas several contemporaries used it to promote other activities, be they the car trade or otherwise, he did not.
-He sought product endorsements, for example, and the combined efforts of his father Alfred and his manager Ken Gregory put him within the commercial ken of several companies, particularly BP, which were to be vital to their plans and, as it turned out, to his own.
+He sought product endorsements, for example, and the combined efforts of his father Alfred and his manager Ken Gregory put him within the commercial ken of several companies, particularly BP which were to be vital to their plans and, as it turned out, to his own.

 All the usual measures apply.
-More people saw Stirling at work than any other Brit; the 1955 Mille Miglia, for example might well qualify as the best-attended sporting event which had taken place on the face of the planet, and he won it, in a record time which was never beaten.
+More people saw Stirling at work than any other Brit; the 1955 Mile Miglia, for example might well qualify as the best-attended sporting event which had taken place on the face of the planet, and he won it, in a record time which was never beaten.
 More’s the pity so few got the chance.
 Something like nine million people actually watched at least part of it; without the aid of television.
 They turned out to see it.
 That it was free was not the point.
 This was, after all, Italy.

-But it was his professionalism which set him apart – not merely his mastery of a motor car, but his intuitive (and very modern) grasp of the power of sponsorship and public relations.
+But it was his professionalism which set him apart not merely his mastery of a motor car, but his intuitive (and very modem) grasp of the power of sponsorship and public relations.
 In that sense, given his occupation now, he could even be said to be a PR man who raced for a while.
 This was well illustrated by deciding to drive for Maserati in ’56 on the advice of a panel of journalists.
 That they were flattered reflects not so much a manipulative cleverness on his part (although it was a very clever thing to do) but more a total lack of confidence on their part (and his) concerning the suitability of any British machinery available for him to drive.
 Difficult to criticise a decision in which they had been so instrumental…

 His relationship with his manager Ken Gregory was unique for the times as well; nowadays all drivers, even those of modest talent, have commercial managers, or those who at least so call themselves, but in the ’50s it was a rarity.
 Denis Compton had one too, of course, and also endorsed products.
 It would have been pointless for Stirling to endorse Brylcreem, of course, but Lucozade was another matter.

 Moss was also probably the first sports personality to be commercially important in the sense his sponsors started to consider him as economically significant, never more so than at the time of the de-merger of the Shell-Mex BP marketing operation.
-Moss literally became the face of BP; became identified with them (and them with him) to an unprecedented degree.
+Moss literally became the face of BP; became identified with them (and they with him) to an unprecedented degree.
 In that sense, his simple commercial importance, way ahead of its time, has seldom been matched, or even approached.
 He almost became a brand in himself.

-Another modern note was the fact that he was more or less teetotal; none of this “my body is a temple” nonsense, but for the more mundane reason of the nephritis which had also, to his frustration, barred him from National Service.
+Another modem note was the fact he was more or less teetotal; none of this “my body is a temple” nonsense, but for the more mundane reason of the nephritis which had also, to his frustration, barred him from National Service.
 In an age when drivers were strong rather than fit (and sometimes quite squiffy) his abstinence was a major asset.

-It was a hallmark of Stirling’s reputation that his mere presence on a grid could boost sales; he was popular with fans because he waved at them and organisers liked that a lot.
-He and his team had a simple doctrine: value for money.
+It was a hallmark of Stirling’s reputation that his mere presence on a grid could boost sales; he was popular with fans because he waved at them and organisers liked that rather a lot.
+He and his team had a simple doctrine; value for money.
 He repaid his financial supporters with the full coin of his mind and with an urgency which reflected the brutal truth that all this could end almost at any time with a single lapse of concentration.
-And end, of course, it did.
+And end, of course, it did. ,/p>

 So Stirling became a very modern racing driver indeed and has been so recognised by his more modern counterparts; an unavoidable spectacle in the entrance of Stirling’s extraordinary house is a picture presented to him by the late Ayrton Senna.
 “With respect.”